Brian Figueroa

-Brian Eduardo Figueroa Flores (born 28 May 1999) is a Mexican professional footballer who plays as a winger for Liga de Expansión MX club Zacatecas.
+Brian Eduardo Figueroa Flores (born 28 May 1999) is a Mexican professional footballer who plays as a winger for Liga de Expansión MX club Piratas.

 Career

 Youth career

 Figueroa at a young age was scouted and joined Pumas youth academy in 2011.
 He then continued through Pumas Youth Academy successfully going through U-13, U-15, U-17 and U-20.
 Until finally receiving attention to join the first team, Francisco Palencia being the coach promoting Figueroa to the first team.

 Pumas UNAM

 Figueroa made his professional debut in the Liga MX on the 23 of July 2017.
 He started with the first team which ended in a 1–0 Win against Pachuca.